MRHist3814/week-five/notes.md

 * I'm struggling with typography.
 I understand the principles behind matching fonts and complementing each other, but I don't have the design skills to be able to know what works myself.

 * I'm not fully sure of what step 17 is asking.
 I googled 'what matches well with Helvetica' since that is what the PDF uses, and I used a recommendation that I found on Google--Georgia.

+* In terms of designing our an academic poster, I was struggling with the templates provided in the syllabus, so I decided to make my own from scratch.

+  * Though this was time consuming, I got the layout to something more akin to what I wanted.
+I still took inspiration from the templates, working the information around a central image, but I made it into something that I felt represented my topic better.

+  * I found the layouts provided too... small?
+Restricted?
+It felt like I was being confined to space I didn't want to use in the way it was presented, so I sort of recreated the concept in a manner more suited to what I intended to say.

+STATIC WEBSITE

+* I sincerely appreciate going through the first steps to see a resulting Napoleon Dynamite GIF.
+Made my night.

+*